GnaspGames/Smelt/README.md

 There are 4 different types of lines used in the input syntax.

-### 1. The NEW line (starting with "#")
+### 1. The new row line (starting with "#")

-Each of these starts a new line of command blocks.
+Each of these starts a new row of command blocks.

-Any text found after the initial "#" is used to generate a "line marker" (a hidden marker armorstand with the text as the CustomName).
+Any text found after the initial "#" is used to generate a "row marker" (a hidden marker armorstand with the text as the CustomName).

-This helps to recognise lines of command blocks in your Minecraft world.
+This helps to recognise rows of command blocks in your Minecraft world.

-Use a line with no text after the "#" to create a gap between your command block lines.
-No line marker will be created.
+A line with no text after the "#" can be used to create a gap between your command block rows.
+No row marker will be created.

 ### 2. The JSON line (using "{" and "}", always on one line)